-* Certain adverse events may not necessarily belong to any of these classifications but are still considered medically significant/important and should be considered serious (ie all malignancies).
+* Certain adverse events may not necessarily belong to any of these classifications but are still considered medically significant/important and should be considered serious (ie all malignancies and pregnancy).

 Help with adverse events and ESIs

-If you have any queries related to adverse events of ESIs, our pharmacovigilance team will be happy help you.
+If you have any queries related to adverse events or ESIs, our pharmacovigilance team will be happy help you.